 Here’s an example to support that assertion.

 To apply this phenomenon to the marketplace today, public health and scientific research is now challenged by those who are believe they know what’s best for them.
-And while it’s still true that parents are the first teachers of their children, we must take time to reflect upon this: what are parents teaching their children when they defy guidelines and bully school leaders rather than engage in a civil and intelligent debate?
+And while it’s still true that parents are the first teachers of their children, we must take time to reflect upon this: what are parents teaching their children when they defy guidelines and bully school leaders rather than engaging in a civil, respectful and intelligent debate?

 Now – do you still have five remarkable traits?
 How about this – make sure you have three.
 Want examples?
 Here are some: